100 books to read before you die – and oh the places this amazing list of books could take you to?

 “A good book is an event in my life.” – Stendhal

 Oh, I do like a good book list.
 You may recently have read my list on best books on happiness?
+That list is now a year old but still full of some of my faves.

 100 Books to Read Before You Die

-Do you have a wishlist of 100 books to read before you die?
+Do you have a wish list of 100 books to read before you die?

 Here is one I have compiled.
 How many have you read?
 I am intrigued to know?
 Would any of them make your list of 100 books to read before you die perhaps?